model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Summary

-This will feature will allow users to specify that certain functions and methods should be replaced with mock functions (stubs) during verification.
+Allow users to specify that certain functions and methods should be replaced with mock functions (stubs) during verification.

 ## User Impact